gnl00/env-setup/README.md

 ## Misc

-* Launchpad scroll laggy? **Maybe you turn Battery-save-mode**, Apple will  downgrade your ProMotion automatically…
+* Launchpad scroll laggy? **Maybe you turn Battery-save-mode on**, Apple will  downgrade your ProMotion automatically…